tcltk/tcl/doc/markdown/msgcat.md

 *Exception:* The message file for the root locale .MT is called "**ROOT.msg**".
 This exception is made so as not to cause peculiar behavior, such as marking the message file as "hidden" on Unix file systems.

-1. The file contains a series of calls to **mcflset** and **mcflmset**, setting the necessary translation strings for the language, likely enclosed in a **namespace eval** so that all source strings are tied to the namespace of the package.
+1. The file contains a series of calls to **mcflset** and **mcflmset**, setting the necessary translation strings for the language, likely enclosed in a [namespace eval][namespace] so that all source strings are tied to the namespace of the package.
 For example, a short **es.msg** might contain:

 ```